Major facelift to light up Sharjah Cricket Stadium

 PHOTO

-Sharjah, United Arab Emirates: The iconic Sharjah cricket stadium, the leading venue in the world for One-Dayers has gone in for a major refurbishment of its facilities.
+The iconic Sharjah Cricket Stadium, the leading venue in the world for one-dayers has gone in for a major refurbishment of its facilities.

 A floodlight upgrade using Philips ArenaVision LED lighting is further enhanced by employing DMX control system technology to deliver the perfect lighting for players on the field and facilitate top quality coverage of light and laser shows as entertainment during game breaks for fans across the world through HDR (high dynamic range) and ultra-high-definition TV transmissions.